NeuralgoLyzr/ubo-trace-engine-backend/README.md

 # UBO Trace Engine Backend

-A comprehensive backend system for Ultimate Beneficial Owner (UBO) tracing using AI agents.
-This system implements a 4-stage tracing process to identify direct and indirect ownership connections between entities and beneficial owners.
+A comprehensive backend system for Ultimate Beneficial Owner (UBO) tracing using Lyzr AI agents.
+This system implements a 4-stage tracing process to identify direct and indirect ownership connections between entities and beneficial owners with verified factual evidence.

 ## 🚀 Features

 - **4-Stage AI Tracing**: Direct and indirect evidence collection with time-filtered searches
 - **Lyzr AI Integration**: Seamless integration with Lyzr AI agents for each tracing stage
+- **Simplified Parameters**: Only requires entity, UBO name, location, and optional domain
+- **Verified Sources**: All findings include verified URLs and source citations
 - **RESTful API**: Complete REST API for trace management and results retrieval
 - **MongoDB Storage**: Persistent storage for traces and results
 - **Batch Processing**: Support for processing multiple traces concurrently